 Contents

-Alhambra timeline
+Alhambra historical timeline

 • 13th Century: Under the patronage of Nasrid emir Mohammed ben Al-Ahamar, the fortress undergoes extensive renovation and expansion, evolving into a symbol of Nasrid power and culture.